uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 2. Include the USWDS source code
 3. Include your project’s custom Sass

 Create an entry point called something like `index.scss` or `styles.scss`.
-Your entry point should look like the following example:
+Your entry point should look read the following example:

 {:.site-terminal}
 ```scss